wusai2333/trib/doc/lab2.md

 seconds after another `Clock()` call, no matter which bins they are issued in, bin storage always guarantees that the later call always returns a clock value no smaller than the earlier one's.
-Note that a bin storage with one single backend will trivially satisfy this requirement.
-The keeper's job comes in when there are multiple backends to keep in sync.
+Note that a bin storage with one single back-end will trivially satisfy this requirement.
+The keeper's job comes in when there are multiple back-ends to keep in sync.

-As mentioned, we already implemented the backend for Lab 1, and the key-value store API will not change.
-Both the bin storage client and the keeper will communicate with the "dumb" backends via the RPC calls we implemented, and cooperatively they will present a coherent bin storage interface to upper layer applications.
-Since we'll be reusing the work from Lab 1, make sure you've implemented backend correctly!
+As mentioned, we already implemented the back-end for Lab 1, and the key-value store API will not change.
+Both the bin storage client and the keeper will communicate with the "dumb" back-ends via the RPC calls we implemented, and cooperatively they will present a coherent bin storage interface to upper layer applications.
+Since we'll be reusing the work from Lab 1, make sure you've implemented the back-end correctly!

 ## Tribbler

 Before we look into how the Tribbler service works, let's first define what a tribble is.

-A Tribble is a Go structure that has 4 fields:
+A `Tribble` is a Go structure that has 4 fields:

 ```
 type Trib struct {